Jonathan Goldstein (businessman): Early life and education

-Goldstein attended Ilford County High School, and later graduated from the University of Manchester with a degree in law, in 1987.
+Born in London, Goldstein attended Ilford County High School and later graduated from the University of Manchester with a degree in law in 1987.

 Career

+Early career

 Following law school, he joined London-based multinational law firm SJ Berwin.
-In 1992, Goldstein joined Olswang LLP, where, according to firm founder Simon Olswang, writing in 2016; he gained prominence as a "wunderkind", becoming a partner at age 28, and then the youngest CEO of a London law firm, at age 32.
+In 1992, Goldstein joined Olswang LLP, where, according to firm founder Simon Olswang, writing in 2016; he gained prominence as a "wunderkind", becoming a partner at age 28, and then the youngest CEO of a London law firm at age 32.
 Goldstein led the firm's rapid growth and global expansion.
 Olswang was then referenced as "the hippest law firm in town" and was awarded "Law Firm of the Year", several times, by Chambers and Partners, during Goldstein's tenure.

+Guggenheim, Ronson and Heron

 After 15 years at Olswang, in 2007, he then joined Gerald Ronson's property company, Heron International, as managing director, later becoming deputy CEO.
 In 2010, Ronson Capital Partners was founded, and Goldstein was appointed CEO.
+In 2013, he was appointed the inaugural head of European real estate and direct investments for global investment firm Guggenheim Partners.